micro-ROS/system_modes/README.md

 Please notice the following issues/limitations:

 * Currently, (sub-)systems managed by the mode manager are not recognized by the `ros2 lifecycle` tool (*"Node not found"*).
 So to trigger lifecycle transitions in (sub-)systems, you have to go with the `ros2 service call` tool.
 Check the [system_modes_examples](./system_modes_examples/) documentation for example calls.
-* The [Error Handling and Rules](./system_modes/README.md#error-handling-and-rules-experimental) feature is still experimental.
+* The [Error Handling and Rules](./system_modes/README.md#error-handling-and-rules-experimental) feature is still experimental and might be subject to major changes.
 However, if no rules are specified in the model file, this feature is not used.

 ## Acknowledgments